alexmsalmeida/virsearch/README.md

 ## Output

 The main output files generated per input FASTA are the `final_predictions.fa` and `final_predictions_tax.tsv` files, which contain the viral sequences in FASTA format and their taxonomic annotation, respectively.
-If none of these files are present it likely means that no high-confidence viral sequences were detected (double check logs for other possible sources of errors).
+If these files are empty it means that no high-confidence viral sequences were detected.